-The School generally collects personal information held about an individual directly from the individual (or Parents in the case of students).
+The School generally collects personal information held about an individual directly from the individual (or their Parents in the case of students).
 This includes by way of forms, face-to-face meetings and interviews, emails, telephone calls or electronic means of communication.

-All School families are asked to ensure the School is provided with current personal information.
-This is best done using the School's on-line, data-base access facility "Parent Lounge".
+Page 2 of 14 AS22 Privacy Policy January 2025 All School families are asked to ensure the School is provided with current personal information.
+This is best done using the School's on-line, database access facility "Parent Lounge".